kevL/yata/ReadMe.txt

 - etc.

+Appendix L: Yata diff

+Yata version 3+ has an internal differ.
+A right-click on a table's tab shows a popup with several operations including these four:

+- Select diff1 (selects the currently displayed table as diff1)
+- Select diff2 (selects the currently displayed table as diff2)
+- Reset diffs (clears tables of their diff flags)
+- Justify tables (re-widths the cols of the two diffed tables so they are visually aligned)

+Notes: diff1 must be selected before diff2.
+Diff2 can be re-selected, but re-selecting diff1 causes diff2 to be cleared; diff2 must be selected *after* diff1.
+Reloading a 2da causes its diff to be cleared.

+Select diff2 causes four noticable things to happen:
+1. cells with texts that differ will be rendered with a teal background color
+2. the tables' cols will be justified automatically
+3. the tables will scroll in unison if possible
+4. the DifferDialog will appear.
+It lists any differences between col headers and row counts.
+Additionally a Goto button in the lower left corner of the dialog can be used to cycle (forward only) through cell texts that are different in the two tables.
+Note that the count of cell differences includes the ID cols but their backgrounds will not be colored teal (since the ID col is a frozen col).

+A right-click on a diffed cell shows a popup with several operations including these two:

+- merge to other - Ce (copies the text in the selected cell to the other table)
+- merge to other - Ro (copies the texts of the row of the selected cell to the other table)

+The selected cell's position (x/y) must be present in both tables.
+Rows do not have to be the same length; any cells that overflow will be filled with "****".

+Merges of multiple cells or rows is not allowed.
+That's what Appendix M:
+WinMerge is for ...

-Appendix L: WinMerge
+Appendix M: WinMerge

-The operation under 2daOps|External diff/merger will be enabled if the path to the WinMerge executable is specified in your Settings.Cfg by the variable diff=
+The operation under 2da Ops->External diff/merger will be enabled if the path to your WinMerge executable is specified in Settings.Cfg by the variable "diff="

 - eg
 diff=C:\Program Files (x86)\WinMerge\WinMergeU.exe

-If you are doing a diff in Yata and that operation is selected, WinMerge ought to start with the two diffed files loaded.
-A diff is done in Yata from its Tab menu.
+A diff is performed in Yata from its Tab menu (see Appendix L: Yata diff).
+If you are doing a diff and the External diff/merger is invoked, WinMerge should start with the two diffed files loaded.

-Note that if you're not doing a diff in Yata and select the operation, WinMerge ought to start and ask what file you'd like to diff against the currently displayed 2da.
-Also note that kdiff3 accepts the same commandline arguments as WinMerge, so the path to its executable could be used if preferred for whatever reason.
+Note that if you're not doing a diff in Yata and select the operation, WinMerge should start with a dialog asking what file you'd like to diff against the currently displayed 2da.

+Also note that kdiff3 accepts the same commandline file arguments as WinMerge, so the path to its executable can be assigned in Settings.Cfg if preferred.

+If a file is saved in the external differ, Yata's file monitor should pop up asking what to do (Reload file, Close 2da, or Cancel).

 WinMerge can be downloaded at
 http://winmerge.org/